python-discord/site/pydis_site/apps/content/resources/guides/python-guides/microsoft-store.md

   `python.exe` isn't added to PATH, but `pip.exe` is.
 This makes it easy to have an inconsistent `pip` and `python`.
-The `pip` is under the `C:\Users\username\AppData\Local\Microsoft\WindowsApps` entry, which wouldn't obviously have anything python related in it.
-If you add your normal python install path below this one the `pip` will be overridden by the `WindowsApps` one but the `python` one wont as it's overwriting the app execution alias.
+The `pip` is under the `C:\Users\username\AppData\Local\Microsoft\WindowsApps` entry, which wouldn't obviously have anything Python related in it.
+If you add your normal Python install path below this one, it's `pip` will be overridden by the `WindowsApps` one but the `python` one wont as it's overwriting the app execution alias.

 * ##### Confusing App Execution Alias Behaviour